cwillam/frontend-mentor-challenges/README.md

 ## 🧱 Folder Structure

-Each challenge has its own folder:
+Each challenge has its own folder

-frontend-mentor-challenges/
-    challenge-recipe-page/
-        challenge-product-preview-card/
-            challenge-faq-accordion-card/

 ---